-Christmas and New Year’s Eve are just around the corner, but this year they will be a little different to previous years.
-The global pandemic means that people can’t celebrate with a big family party, and many people are worried about buying gifts after nearly a year of reduced income.
+Christmas and New Year’s Eve are just around the corner, but this year they might be a little different once again!

 And whether you’re obsessed with Christmas or just want to get the holidays over and done with, there are lots of little moments that can cause stress.
 Thankfully it is possible to reduce feelings of emotional burnout during the holiday; you just need prioritise what is truly important.

 Here are five ways to avoid emotional burnout during the 2021 holiday season.

 1. How To Avoid Emotional Burnout During The Holidays: Focus On The Things You Can Control